pot-app/pot-desktop/README.md

 ## MacOS

-> I would be very happy if someone could add this software to [Homebrew] (https://brew.sh/).
+> I would be very happy if someone could add this software to [Homebrew](https://brew.sh/).
 Because I don't have a Mac, and I don't know how to do it.

 ### Install Manually